THE FRUIT OF THE SPIRIT

 Doesn’t the Bible teach us clearly that if at any point we take the wrong fork in the road, choosing to obey the lusts of our flesh rather than the Spirit of God, we place our reward in jeopardy?

 Though you already know all this, I want to remind you that the Lord delivered his people out of Egypt, but later destroyed those who did not believe.
-(Jude 1:4—NIV)
+(Jude 1:4)

-If we are to obtain complete release from that which is harmful and unclean, that which keeps us in the chains of lust and self-will, we must exercise very great patience, the continual denial of our deepest desires.
-The individual who will not permit the deferral of his fervent desires cannot possibly make a success of entering the Kingdom of God.
+If we are to obtain complete release from what is harmful and unclean, from things keeping us in the chains of lust and self-will, we must exercise very great patience during the continual denial of our deepest desires.
+The individual who will not permit the deferral of his fervent desires cannot enter the Kingdom of God.
 It is at this very point of self-denial that numerous American Christians, clergy and laity alike, fail to press forward to the riches of God.

 One of the chief characteristics of Satan is an insistence of getting what he wants now, an unwillingness to wait patiently for the Lord.
 The wicked stridently demand that their needs be met instantly.
 Spoiled children are like this.